ChanTheDataExplorer/mlzoomcamp_capstone1_chan/README.md

         name: StatefulPartitionedCall:0
   Method name is: tensorflow/serving/predict
 ```

 Take note of the ff:

-* inputs - in this case input_35
+- inputs : in this case input_35
-* outpus - in this case dense_26
+- outpus : in this case dense_26

-Deployment Strategies
+## Deployment Strategies

+In this project, we have tried 2 deployment frameworks:

+1. Docker-Compose Deployment
+2. Kubernetes on Local
+3. Kubernetes on Cloud with AWS EKS

+### Docker Deployment

 Prerequisites:

-* tf serving converted model and the inputs and outputs values
+- tf serving converted model and the inputs and outputs values
-* dockerfile to be used to build the image for tf serving
+- dockerfile to be used to build the image for tf serving
-* dockerfile to be used to build the image for gateway
+- dockerfile to be used to build the image for gateway
-* docker-compose.yaml file
+- docker-compose.yaml file
-* gateway.py
+- gateway.py
-* test.py
+- test.py

-### Docker Deployment

 1. Build the docker image for the tf serving model image